 Grand Master Ma Jian Feng

 From an early age, Ma Kin Fung was keen to learn Chinese martial arts.
-His dream became reality while he was a high student in Guangzhou, when he befriended a classmate whose father was the famous Kung Fu Master Wong Tak Hing.
-Upon noticing Ma Kin Fung’s eagerness to learn, Master Wong was happy to make him his student and teach him everything he knew about Chinese martial arts.
+His dream became reality while he was a high school student in the city of Guangzhou (another city in Guangdong and also known as Canton, formerly spelled in English as Kwangchow), when he befriended a classmate whose father was the famous Kung Fu Master Kwan Tak Hing.
+Upon noticing Ma Kin Fung’s eagerness to learn, Master Kwan was happy to make him his student and teach him everything he knew about Chinese martial arts.

 From the beginning of his training, Ma Kin Fung studied and practiced rigorously both day and night in order to learn all of the internal and external martial art forms.
 He became skilled in many of the famous techniques, including Shaolin Law Hon Fist and various traditional weapons.

-Years later, during the Sino Japanese War, Master Ma joined the army, Due to the chaotic period of time, he eventually lost contact with Master Wong.
+Years later, during the Sino Japanese War, Master Ma joined the army, Due to the chaotic period of time, he eventually lost contact with Master Kwan.

 In recollection, Master Ma would always sigh, feeling really quite badly that he never saw his Sifu (martial arts master) again, due to the circumstances of his life at that turbulent time in history.

-In order to benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang (Ku Yu Cheong / Koo Yue Cheung) and Suen Yuk Fung.
+In order to benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang and Suen Yuk Fung.
 Returning home in 1936, he discovered that Japan had invaded China.

 Consequently, Master Ma decided that it was his duty to use his martial arts skills to help his country.
 He promoted martial arts by establishing training centers.
 As a result the awareness of the Northern martial arts styles increased dramatically in Southern China.

 In 1941, Master Ma Kin Fung was appointed the martial arts trainer for the Toi San Police Station.
 Two years later he became the military martial arts trainer.
-After World War II, he returned to Guangzhou and established Long Chong Fist Kung Fu Club before going to Hong Kong to become the trainer for the Hak Keung Gymnasium, and the martial arts coach of Ling Dong Secondary school.
+After World War II, he returned to Guangzhou and established Long Chong Fist Kung Fu Club before going to Hong Kong to become the trainer for the Hak Keung Gymnasium or Hak Geung Gin Lik Hok Yuen (克強健力學院) (in the Wan Chai area of Hong Kong) and the martial arts coach of Ling Dong Secondary school.